Truth0906/BomberBOTGameAPI/README.md

 	1. Click twice BomberBOTGameAPI.jar, then crate the option file
 	2. Edit ServerIP to the ip of your server
+	3. Design your AI import api.jar
+	4. Run it

 How to build:

 	java api: